-I was born the only daughter of a cotton farmer in the Lower Rio Grande Valley of Texas in the 1940s.
-As a girl, I had no experience with what other kids spoke of—the neighborhood.
-My first friends were the children of the kind, hard-working Mexican laborers on our farm.
-My circle expanded to include friends who lived just down the unpaved road, also farmers’ daughters who constituted my neighborhood.
+First, I was born the only daughter of a cotton farmer in the Rio Grande Valley of Texas in the 1940s.
+As a result, I experienced none of what other kids enjoyed—the neighborhood.
+Consequently, my first friends were the children of the kind, hard-working Mexican laborers on our farm.
+Then my circle expanded to include friends just down the unpaved road.
+Those farmers’ daughters constituted my neighborhood.

 Birth as a Reader

-With school friends living in town several miles away, I learned early on to love reading.
-My first memory of fascination with books was as a preschooler enjoying a book with audio accompaniment: Bozo Under the Sea.
+Because school friends in town lived several miles away, I learned early on to love reading.
+As a preschooler, I enjoyed a book with audio accompaniment: Bozo Under the Sea.
 I wore out the book and record!
-The characters Jack & Janet, Dick & Jane, and Tip & Sally fascinated me in first grade.
-Come summertime, you could find me in the community library.
-The air conditioning created such a crisp, welcoming atmosphere I wanted to stay all day.
+Because Jack & Janet, Dick & Jane, and Tip & Sally fascinated me in first grade, come summertime, you could find me in the community library.
+The air conditioning created a crisp, welcoming atmosphere.
+As a result, I wanted to stay all day.
 I can still feel the air and get a whiff of the distinctive scent of book bindings.

-By fourth grade, my appetite for reading was insatiable.
+Certainly, by fourth grade my appetite for reading was insatiable.
 I read Weekly Reader offerings and, with a dictionary at my side, I read Little Women and The Adventures of Tom Sawyer.
 In fifth grade, The Secret Garden and Anne of Green Gables.
-By sixth grade I read Where the Red Fern Grows and The Red Badge of Courage, and by middle school, I was tackling Charles Dickens: A Christmas Carol, The Adventures of Oliver Twist, and A Tale of Two Cities.
+Similarly, in sixth grade I read Where the Red Fern Grows and The Red Badge of Courage.
+Likewise, by middle school, I was tackling Charles Dickens: A Christmas Carol, The Adventures of Oliver Twist, and A Tale of Two Cities.
 And Gone with the Wind.
-Later on, To Kill a Mockingbird made an indelible imprint on my mind, heart, and conscience.
+Later on, To Kill a Mockingbird made an indelible imprint on my heart and conscience.
 I could go on, but you get the picture.
-No matter the genre, setting, plot, or characters, I experienced each story world and shared the characters’ emotions, failures, and triumphs.
+As a result, I cared little about genre, setting, or plot.
+Above all, I treasured the characters and experienced their emotions, failures, and triumphs.

 “Birth” as a Writer: Family History